aframevr/aframe/docs/core/component.md

 order: 3
 ---

-In the [entity-component-system pattern](./index.md), a component is a reusable and modular chunks of data that plugged into an entity to add appearance, behavior, and/or functionality.
+In the [entity-component-system pattern][ecs], a component is a reusable and modular chunk of data that plugged into an entity to add appearance, behavior, and/or functionality.

+In A-Frame, components modify entities which are 3D objects in the scene.
+We mix and compose components together to build complex objects.
+They let us encapsulate [three.js][three] and JavaScript code into modules that can be used declaratively from HTML.

 As an abstract analogy, if a smartphone were defined as an entity, we might use components to give it appearance (color, shape), to define its behavior (vibrate when called, shut down on low battery), or to add functionality (camera, screen).
-In A-Frame, a component modifies entities which are 3D objects in the scene.

-> Try to contain most logic within components in A-Frame experiences, even if
-> the logic is one-off or ad-hoc.
-This encourages reusability, modularity, and
-> sharing of code.

-Components are roughly analoguous to CSS.
+Components are roughly analogous to CSS.
 Like how CSS rules modify the appearance of elements, component properties modify the appearance, behavior, and functionality of entities.